oxidecomputer/windows-image-builder/DEVELOPMENT.md

 human.** It emits `progress::Event` values and returns `Result`.
 That constraint is the only reason the CLI was cheap to add — if the core ever grows a `println!` or a prompt, the CLI stops being free and starts being a rewrite.

+`oxwin-rack` is a separate crate rather than a module of the core, because the Oxide SDK brings tokio, reqwest and rustls with it.
+The core has four dependencies and produces bytes deterministically; both of those are worth keeping. `oxwin-rack` owns a current-thread runtime internally and exposes a **blocking** API emitting the same `progress::Event`, so the async never crosses the crate boundary and no caller needs tokio in its own tree.

+It inherits the core's rule and adds one: **no TTY, anywhere.** No prompt, no picker, no spinner, nothing read from stdin.
+Someone with only a terminal has to be able to pass the variables in and get an image uploaded, so the profile is a *parameter*; choosing one interactively is a GUI feature that fills that parameter in.

 ## The engine